Alberto Santos-Dumont: Last years

-Santos-Dumont began to show symtoms of multiple sclerosis.
+Santos-Dumont began to show symptoms of multiple sclerosis.
 He aged in appearance and felt too tired to continue competing with new inventors in races.
 On 22 August 1909 he attended the Great Aviation Week in Reims, where he made his last flights.
 After an accident with the Demoiselle on 4 January 1910, he closed down his workshop and withdrew from social life.
 He continued to work on popularising aviation.
 On 12 November 1910 a monument was unveiled in Bagatelle, and on 4 October 1913, the Icarus monument was unveiled, celebrating his winning the Deutsch Prize, made by sculptor Georges Colin.
 On the same day he was promoted to Commander of the Legion of Honour and soon after these events he returned to Brazil after a 10-year absence, returning to France the following year.
 He ordered a new Demoiselle in 1913, but there is no evidence that he ever flew it.

 In August 1914, World War I began, and Santos-Dumont offered his services to the French Ministry of War.
 He went on to enlist as a chauffeur.
 Aeroplanes began to be used in warfare, first for observation of enemy troops, and then in aerial combat.
 The combats became more violent, with the use of machine guns and bombs.
 Santos-Dumont saw his dream turn into a nightmare.

 Santos-Dumont now devoted himself to the study of astronomy, residing in Trouville, near the sea.
 For this he used several observation devices, with which his neighbours thought he was spying for the Germans.
 He was arrested on this charge.
 After the incident was cleared up, the French government apologised.
 This made him feel depressed, considering that he had offered his help to the military, and he destroyed all his aeronautical documents.